chateaudelucy/easy-photo-album/readme.txt

 * Fixed bug: No message if there are no albums in tinymce editor insert album dialog.
 * Security issue fixed: Display included album only if the album is published or the current user has enough rights.
+* New option: Display all photo's in the lightbox (also if the album is displayed as excerpt).

 **1.1.5**